paulstothard/helpful_commands/README.md

 The final merged file will be named `final.merged.vcf.gz`.

-### Merge VCF files in batches using using Slurm and a job array
+### Merge VCF files in batches using Slurm and a job array

 In this example VCF files are merged in batches by submitting one job array to Slurm using `sbatch`.
 Using a job array instead of a large number of separate serial jobs can make it easier to monitor jobs and can make the scheduler run more efficiently.